withastro/docs/src/pages/en/guides/migrate-to-astro/from-docusaurus.md

 Docusaurus and Astro share some similarities that will help you migrate your project:

-- Both Astro and Docusaurus are modern, JavaScript-based (Jamstack) site builders intended for content-focused websites, like documenation sites.
+- Both Astro and Docusaurus are modern, JavaScript-based (Jamstack) site builders intended for content-focused websites, like documentation sites.
 Both use file-based routing to generate page routes automatically for any MDX file located in `src/pages`.
 Astro's existing file structure for your page contents, as well as adding new pages, should feel familiar.

 - Both Astro and Docusaurus support [MDX pages](/en/guides/markdown-content/), allowing you to author your content in Markdown while incorporating variables, JSX expressions, and component imports.